Alejandro Navarro (karateka)

 Alejandro Navarro (born 15 September 1976 in Gran Canaria, Canary Islands) is a Spanish Full-contact Karateka.
-He is a 14-time Kyokushin European Champion, of which Navarro has won the Open Championship eight times.
+He is a 17-time Kyokushin European Champion, of which Navarro has won the Open Championship nine times.
 He has also once won the 2013 World Cup.

 Biography

 Navarro was born in Gran Canaria, where he began to practice martial arts such as taekwondo and Hapkido.
 Since then, at the age of 16, Navarro visited his relatives at Fuerteventura, where he became interested in Kyokushin karate.
 Four years later, after turning 20, Navarro moved to Fuerteventura to practice Kyokushin.

 Navarro is also a long-time kickboxing enthusiast and had ambitions to pursue a K-1 career.
 However, Navarro is known for his long braided beard, which under K-1 terms he would have had to cut to be allowed to compete.
 However, Navarro refused and his career in kickboxing is still open.

 Competition career

 Navarro finished sixth in the second Open Series of the 2002 European Championships.

 He also won the Polish championship in the under-80 kg series that same year.
 Two years later, he was sixth in the same competition, which was also held in Poland.

 Navarro won his first medal at the Kyokushin European Championships in 2005.
 At that time, he won bronze in the under-90 kg series.
 In November of the same year, Navarro advanced to the finals of the European Championship Open, where he lost to Krzysztof Habraszka.
 Navarro won the European Championship bronze medal at the "Under 90 Kg Weight Class" in his homeland in Spain in May 2006.